A – Telephone Signposting Toolkit

 Face to Face Consultation

-Book appointment
+Book a green appointment

 Animal Bites Scratches and Stings

-Refer to Community Pharmacy Scheme or Face to Face Appointment
+Community Pharmacy or Face to Face Appointment

 Insect bites and Stings

-The symptoms can vary.
 Refer to ANAPHYLAXIS information on this page if symptoms are severe.

 Direct to A&E / 999.

-Anxiety ADULT
+Anxiety

 Face to Face Consultation

-Book a face to face appointment with ANP/GP:
+Book a green appointment

 Arthritis